-The goal of NAR’s REALTOR® Safety Program is to educate members about the potential dangers you face on the job, so you are not only aware, but also prepared to keep yourself safe and reduce the risks, so you come home safety to your family every night.
+The goal of NAR’s REALTOR® Safety Program is to educate members about the potential dangers you face on the job, so you are not only aware, but also prepared to keep yourself safe and reduce the risks, so you come home safely to your family every night.
 This is done by creating and implementing a Safety Strategy that you follow every day, with every client, every time.

 Plan Your REALTOR® Safety Strategy